everbird/ohmyvocabulary/README.md

 # done!
 ```

 Check your **Anki** and browse your target deck.
-The new word is imported with decent paraphrase.
+The new word should be imported with decent paraphrase.

 ![image](https://live.staticflickr.com/65535/51084303298_52027143cf_b.jpg)